Tikkun (magazine)

 Tikkun was a quarterly progressive Jewish and interfaith magazine and website published in the United States that analyzed American and Israeli culture, politics, religion, and history in the English language.
 The magazine consistently published the work of Israeli and Palestinian left-wing intellectuals, but also included book and music reviews, personal essays, and poetry.

 In 2006 and 2011, the magazine was awarded the Independent Press Award for Best Spiritual Coverage by Utne Reader for its analysis of the inability of many progressives to understand people's yearning for faith and the American fundamentalists' political influence on the international conflict among religious zealots.

 The magazine was founded in 1986 by Michael Lerner and his then-wife, Nan Fink Gefen.
 From 2012 onward, its publisher was Duke University Press.
 Beyt Tikkun Synagogue, with Michael Lerner as its rabbi, was loosely affiliated with Tikkun magazine.
 It described itself as a "hallachic community bound by Jewish law".

 In April 2024, the magazine announced it was ceasing publication due to a lack of funding and the poor health of Lerner (who could not find a successor).

 Origin and meaning of the name

-The magazine's title came from mystical Hebrew concept tikkun olam (תיקון עולם; "healing or restoring the world"), emphasizing both humanity's and God's co-responsibility "to heal, repair and transform the world".
+The magazine's title came from the Hebrew term tikkun olam (תיקון עולם; "healing or restoring the world"), a concept emphasizing humanity's and God's co-responsibility "to heal, repair and transform the world".

 Publisher

 Initially, Nan Fink Gefen, at the time married to Lerner, devoted financial resources and served as a hands-on publisher until she left as their marriage ended in 1991.
-In 1997 a fellow 1960s-activist Danny Goldberg, a major music industry figure heavily involved in the ACLU, became co-publisher with his father, Victor.
+In 1997, fellow 1960s activist Danny Goldberg, a major music industry figure who was heavily involved in the ACLU, became co-publisher with his father, Victor.
 During these years, prominent journalists such as Jack Newfield interviewed national and international leaders such as Mario Cuomo and Haiti's embattled President Aristide to bring more credibility to the growing influence of the magazine.
 From 2001 through 2010, Lerner's sister, Trish Vradenburg, and her husband George Vradenburg served as co-publishers.